OutSystems/docs-odc/src/eap/deploy-apps.md

 ---
-summary: Deploy your apps to stages using the Portal.
+summary: Deploy your apps to stages using the ODC (OutSystems Developer Cloud) Portal.
 Analyze impact of deployment for other apps and consumers.
 tags:
 locale: en-us
 guid: d0aa50bf-0378-4bb9-8c4f-71b37092dd8b